Net::Whois - WHOIS parser checks domain data and determines if a domain is registered

 facebook.com

-A-Parser supports flexible result formatting thanks to the built-in template engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in structured formats like CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in structured formats such as CSV or JSON

 Default output